 1. BACKUP YOUR DATA

-We can’t stress this often enough: A solid backup of your data (client files, accounting info, HR records, etc.) is essential to making sure your business can return to normal operations.
+We can’t stress this enough: a solid backup of your data (client files, accounting info, HR records, etc.) is essential to returning your business to normal operations.

-Backups should be performed frequently and tested regularly to ensure files can be restored when you need them.
+Perform backups frequently and test them regularly to ensure files can be restored when you need them.

-Critical data should be backed up offsite or in the Cloud to make sure the files are protected in the event of a fire or flood at your office.
-With a cloud backup solution, your data is stored in secure, high availability, geo-redundant servers.
+Backup critical data offsite or in the cloud.
+This ensures the files are protected in the event of a fire or flood at your office.
+With a cloud backup solution, your data is stored in secure, high-availability, geo-redundant servers.
 This means you can access the files you need and get back to work in minutes, not days.

 2. PROTECT YOUR HARDWARE

-A storm doesn’t have to be a major hurricane to cause damage – Louisiana’s frequent summer thunderstorms can wreak havoc on your servers, network equipment and PCs if they’re not properly protected.
+A storm need not be a major hurricane to cause damage.
+Louisiana’s frequent summer thunderstorms can wreak havoc on your equipment if not properly protected.

-Invest in UPS Battery Backups to protect against sudden outages or power surges and allow for equipment to be shut down gracefully.
+Invest in UPS battery backups to protect against sudden outages or power surges.
+These devices allow for equipment to be shut down gracefully.
 Be sure to test the UPS on a regular basis to confirm the battery is in good condition.

-To prevent water damage in case of a flood, avoid having PCs, servers, network switches, etc. on the floor of your office.
-Aim to keep your IT equipment at least 18 inches off the ground, and if possible, install critical equipment on an upper floor.
+To prevent water damage in case of a flood, avoid placing PCs, servers, network switches, etc. on the floor of your office.
+Keep your IT equipment at least 18 inches off the ground, and if possible, install critical equipment on an upper floor.

 3. CREATE A COMMUNICATION PLAN

-Landlines and mobile voice communication can be unreliable during and immediately after a disaster.
-To stay connected with your employees and clients, consider an emergency notification system to quickly send broadcast messages via text or email.
-If you already have a system in place, make sure your team’s contact information is up-to-date, and test your system at least once each year.
+Landlines and mobile voice communication are unreliable during and immediately following a disaster.
+To stay connected with your employees and clients, use an emergency notification system to quickly send broadcast messages via text or email.
+If you already have a system in place, make sure your team’s contact information is up-to-date and test your system at least once each year.